Radhika-Keni/Satellite_Imagery_Detection_YOLOV7/README.md

 ## Data Description:
 - Data Set: xView1 Dataset https://challenge.xviewdataset.org/data-explore
-- Total No Of classes in the entire dataset = 60 - some examples include -> Small Aircraft,Cargo Plane,Pickup Truck,Container Ship,Oil Tanker,Helicopter,Crane Truck e.t.c
+- Total No Of classes in the entire dataset = 60 - some examples include are Small Aircraft,Cargo Plane,Pickup Truck,Container Ship,Oil Tanker,Helicopter,Crane Truck e.t.c
 - Total No Of Image Files = 847
 - Total no of Instances/Objects across all images= 6,01,937